martinvonz/jj/README.md

 Note that you didn't have to tell Jujutsu to add the change like you would with `git add`.
 You actually don't even need to tell it when you add new files or remove existing files.
-However, the flip side of that is that you need to be careful keep your `.gitignore` up to date since there's currently no easy way to say that you want an already added file to not be tracked (https://github.com/martinvonz/jj/issues/14).
+However, the flip side of that is that you need to be careful to keep your `.gitignore` up to date since there's currently no easy way to say that you want an already added file to not be tracked (https://github.com/martinvonz/jj/issues/14).